-She’s referring to a Sontaran ship that has crash landed outside Irongron’s castle.
-And when Linx exits this ship, Sue recognises him immediately.
+She’s referring to the Sontaran ship that’s crash landed outside Irongron’s castle.
+And then, as Linx exits his spacecraft…

 Sue: Oh, it’s the Sontarans!
-Are you impressed that I know that?
+Are you impressed that I know that, Neil?

 Me: Not really.
 You can’t move for Sontarans in the new series.